archusXIV/fzfm/README.md

 - files extensions definition
 - mpv options (if MEDIA_PLAYER=mpv)

-When copying/pasting in the same directory, the new one will be named with an underscore
+When copying/pasting in the same directory, the new file will be named with an underscore
 - example: my_file -> myfile_ (same as [ranger](https://ranger.fm/) does)

 Some prompts may appear when deleting, creating files